fedWikiBackup/howSitesAreBackedUpToThisGithubAccount/README.md

       * 300 ms delay between each page download
       * back off 2s, 4, 8, 16, 32s if http errors are encountered
         * if the 32s attempt fails (about 1 minute of trying in total), the backup is aborted and will be retried "soon"
-      * currently does not delete pages that have been removed from the wiki site
+      * ~currently does not delete pages that have been removed from the wiki site~
     * makes a new git commit and pushes the commit to the github repository
-    * deletes the local repo "when finished".
+    * deletes the local repo when finished
+    * [ ] writes log to log repo

 * this is all done defensively, errors are "all" caught, and recorded, most of the way there to dealing with errors in a "sensible" way for an always on backup machine that will recover gracefully in situations of "because internets"